yetanalytics/lrsql/doc/postgres.md

 ```

 The `connection`, `lrs`, and `webserver` maps can then be set with whatever properties the user sees fit, like the example in the [Getting Started](startup.md) page.

-## A Note on Schemas and Tenancy

-Although the SQL LRS does not provide explicit support for tenancy, an administrator can set up a tenancy-like system by assigning each user their own dynamic schema.
-This will ensure data segregation between users, as each user will have their own set of tables and indexes.
-However, if the SQL LRS undergoes a DDL update, then _all_ users/schemas must be updated, so this is not necessarily a viable approach under all circumstances.